White Concrete Countertops Part II: Poured & Sealed

 I am hoping that the new sealant will make the counters a bit more scratch resistant.
 Even though we are using our kitchen, we are really babying the counters.
 Trying not to put anything on them, not leaving anything out overnight, etc...
 It would be nice to have a bit more freedom.

-I almost forgot to mention the cracks, which even Greggers loves.
-There are small cracks by the sink, at the corners, and on the long parts of the breakfast bar.
+I almost forgot to mention the cracks, there are small cracks by the sink, at the corners, and on the long parts of the breakfast bar.
 They aren't noticeable when the counters are dry, but whenever I wipe them down, the cracks become exposed.
 Again, it looks old & loved.

 I really do love the counters - they are perfectly imperfect, but if you are reading this because you are contemplating going with white concrete countertops for your home know this: they aren't a pure white.
 They are permanent.
 Imperfections are permanent.
 Stains are pretty much permanent.
 And there will be small imperfections, no matter how much you read and prepare for.